-Infrastructure managers and railway undertakings have the new obligation to provide real-time dynamic traffic data2 and travel information3 (Article 10), not only to other railway undertakings but also to ticket vendors and tour operators.
+Infrastructure managers and railway undertakings will have to provide realtime dynamic traffic data and travel information (Article 10), not only to other railway undertakings, but also to ticket vendors and tour operators.

-The possibility to have access to information on delays, reservations and availability requests would boost the dynamic within the rail ticketing market and would support the offer of more innovative tickets, enabling different rail carriers and ticket vendors/tour operators to sell bundled tickets of different carriers and for a variety of connections not offered until now.
-Furthermore, it would also lift the current discrimination between passengers where only those who bought the ticket directly from the carrier have the full information about delays (happening in real-time, if the carrier offers such information for example in an app), further connection possibilities for the continuation of the journey.
+Access to information on delays, reservations and availability requests will boost the dynamic within the rail ticketing market and support the offer of more innovative tickets, enabling different rail carriers and ticket vendors/tour operators to sell bundled tickets from different carriers and for a variety of connections not offered until now.
+Furthermore, it will also remove the current discrimination between passengers, whereby only those who bought the ticket directly from the carrier have complete information about delays (happening in real-time, if the carrier offers such information for example in an app), and connection options for the continuation of the journey.